Abbaye de Keur Moussa: Apostolic Work

 The monks are primarily engaged in agricultural work: irrigation has allowed for the cultivation of various fruits (grapefruits, oranges, lemons, mangoes, bananas) and vegetables.
 Additionally, the monks support themselves by producing goat cheese, the traditional West African kora harp, and cassette/CD recordings.

 Since the foundation of their community, the monks of Abbaye de Keur Moussa have supported the local Muslim population, providing health care and distributing food to the needy.
 A medical dispensary and a primary school founded by the monks are now operated by groups of religious sisters and lay people, respectively.

 Personnel

 The original nine founding monks were Frenchmen from the Abbey of Solesmes.
 By 1998, two-thirds of the community's approximately 40 members (including novices, postulants, and candidates) were Senegalese.

 As of 2000, the community at Keur Moussa included 26 monks, 12 of whom were ordained priests.
-The monks of Abbaye de Keur Moussa are under the leadership of Abbot Philippe Champetier de Ribes Christofle, who is assisted in his duties by Armand Sauvaget, prior.
+The monks of Abbaye de Keur Moussa are under the leadership of Abbot Olivier-Marie Sarr, who is assisted in his duties by Armand Sauvaget, prior.